CLASS

 Course Overview and Objectives

-1. Gain an understanding of the expectations for future healthcare professionals through the observation and dialogue with physicians and other healthcare providers.
+1. To understand the expectations placed on future healthcare professionals by observing, participating in, and interacting with physicians and other healthcare workers.

-• Understand and practice the ethical considerations, common sense, and manners necessary to smoothly conduct the practicum.
+• Understand and apply the ethical considerations, common sense, and manners necessary for conducting clinical placements smoothly.

-• Gain an understanding of healthcare and hospitals from the patient’s perspective through self-directed learning.
+• Develop an understanding of healthcare and hospitals from the patient’s perspective through self-directed learning.

-• Engage in effective discussions with students from other specialized fields, gaining an understanding of the importance of teamwork in healthcare.
+• Engage in effective discussions with students from other academic disciplines and gain insight into the essential elements of teamwork in healthcare.

 <A3 Early Clinical Exposure 2> Eligible Year: 2nd year